-The war lasted six weeks, was witnessed by hundreds of spectators, and was heavily reported in the city’s newspapers.
-Onlookers and reporters thought it hilarious but real injuries were sustained, working men had their livelihoods threatened, and it all had to do with … ice.
+The ice war lasted six weeks, and it was witnessed by hundreds of spectators and heavily reported in the city’s newspapers.
+Onlookers and reporters thought it hilarious, but real injuries were sustained, working men had their livelihoods threatened and it all had to do with … ice.

-We will rejoin the war in progress in a moment.
-To understand why these warmly dressed men are punching each other in the middle of a frozen river you need to know why ice was once worth fighting over.
+To understand why these warmly dressed men were punching one another on the surface of a frozen river you need to know why the lost industry of ice harvesting was once worth fighting over.

-The ice business was born in the earliest days of the city, when a man named Henry Kroeger, also known as “Ice Bear” Kroeger, started cutting 100-pound blocks of ice from the harbor in winter and storing it in a heavily insulated icehouse for resale in the summer months.
+The ice business was born in the earliest days of the city when a man named Henry “Ice Bear” Kroeger started cutting one-hundred-pound blocks of ice from the harbor in winter and storing it in a heavily insulated icehouse for resale in the summer months.
 Butchers were his biggest customers.

-By the winter of 1892–93, the city was home to 10 wholesale ice dealers with a total winter employment of at least 1,200 people and an annual harvest of 300,000 tons—and that figure didn’t include the ice cutting and storing operations conducted by the city’s breweries, generally another 50,000 tons.
+By the winter of 1892–93, the city was home to 10 wholesale ice dealers with a total winter employment of at least 1,200 people and an annual harvest of 300,000 tons—and that figure didn’t include ice cutting and storage operations conducted by the city’s breweries, generally another 50,000 tons.

-Ice, in other words, was a huge business in the state and Wisconsin Lakes Ice Co., based in Milwaukee, dominated the market.
-It was founded in 1849 by German immigrant John Kopmeier.
-By the turn of the century the company employed 225 teamsters, all neatly dressed in dark blue uniforms with bright brass buttons.
-The company owned more than 500 delivery horses.
+Ice was a huge business in the state, and Wisconsin Lakes Ice Company, based in Milwaukee, dominated the market.
+The company was founded in 1849 by German immigrant John Kopmeier.
+By the turn of the century, Wisconsin Lakes employed 225 teamsters, all neatly dressed in dark-blue uniforms with bright brass buttons.
+The company owned more than five hundred delivery horses.

-At its height, Wisconsin Lakes owned 20 ice houses across southeastern Wisconsin, including four large operations on the Milwaukee River that employed hundreds of laborers at $1 a day, paid in cash each night.
-There wasn’t much of a social safety net in those days and jobs for common laborers tended to be seasonal.
-Many workers, especially Polish immigrants settling in Riverwest, depended on ice cutting to get their families through the winters.
+At its height, Wisconsin Lakes owned twenty icehouses across southeastern Wisconsin, including several large operations on the Milwaukee River that seasonally employed hundreds of laborers at one dollar a day, paid in cash each night.
+Many workers, especially Polish immigrants in the Riverwest neighborhood, depended on ice cutting to get their families through the winters.

-The Wisconsin Lakes Milwaukee River icehouses included a pair on the west bank at North Avenue, one south of the bridge and the other north of the bridge, a third a few blocks further north, atop the bluff near the foot of Center Street on the east side of the Milwaukee Road’s Beerline track, and on the east bank the company also had an icehouse on the river south of Bradford Avenue.
+The Wisconsin Lakes Milwaukee River icehouses included a pair on the west bank at North Avenue, one south of the bridge and the other north of the bridge, and a third a few blocks farther north, atop the bluff near the foot of Center Street.
+The company also maintained an icehouse on the river south of Bradford Avenue on the east bank.

 Work was suspended when it got too cold.
 Sub-zero temperatures froze the ice channels as fast as workers could open them.

 Now the plot thickens.
-An upstart firm, the Pike & North Lakes Ice Co., built a large icehouse on an area lake.
-It had substantial financial backing, experienced ice men in control, and intended to be a major player in the Milwaukee market dominated by Wisconsin Lakes.
-It planned to use heavy advertising to tout the purity of its lakes and capitalize on public concerns over the increasingly dirty Milwaukee River.
+An upstart firm, the Pike & North Lakes Ice Company, built a large icehouse on an area lake.
+It had substantial financial backing and experienced icemen in control and intended to be a major player in the Milwaukee market dominated by Wisconsin Lakes.
+It planned an advertising campaign touting the purity of its lakes to capitalize on public concerns about ice from the increasingly dirty Milwaukee River.

 There was, however, a small strip of land between North Lake’s new icehouse and the railroad siding.
-Someone, probably acting under the direction of the Wisconsin Lakes Co., bought this land and refused to grant North Lakes permission to cross the property, which it had to do in order to ship out its ice.
+Someone, probably acting under the direction of the Wisconsin Lakes Company, bought this land and refused to grant North Lakes permission to cross the property, which it had to do to ship out its ice.

-One day in winter of 1900–01, Wisconsin Lakes Ice Co. had 300 men at work harvesting ice on the upper Milwaukee River when a steam-powered launch, the Julius Goll, appeared, covered with boiler plate and equipped with an ice-breaking prow.
-To the cheerful accompaniment of its brass band, the launch proceeded to steam up and down the river smashing up the Wisconsin Lakes ice fields.
+One day in winter of 1900–01, the Wisconsin Lakes Ice Company had three hundred men at work harvesting ice on the upper Milwaukee River when a steam-powered river launch, the Julius Goll, appeared, its hull covered with boiler plate and equipped with an ice-breaking prow.
+To the cheerful accompaniment of its onboard brass band, the launch proceeded to steam up and down the river, smashing up the Wisconsin Lakes ice fields.

-The Wisconsin Lakes Co. was certain the North Lakes firm hired the boat, but the captain of the Julius Goll, a man named Biggs, wasn’t talking.
-Biggs told reporters he was trying to establish an off-season river excursion service between the North Avenue dam and the Blatz Park beer garden, two miles upstream.
+The Wisconsin Lakes Company was certain the North Lakes firm hired the boat, but the captain of the Julius Goll, a man named Biggs, told reporters he was trying to establish an off-season river excursion service between the North Avenue dam and the Blatz Park beer garden, two miles upstream.
 Hence, he added, the reason for the band.

-On Sunday, Jan.
-20, 1901, the battle reached a fever pitch to the delight of nearly 1,000 spectators gathered on the North Avenue bridge and both banks of the river.
-Ice company employees tried various obstructions to block the little steamer, including stringing a line of roped-together rowboats across the river and protecting the edges of the ice fields with wooden beams, but nothing seemed to stop the Goll.
+On Sunday, January 20, 1901, the battle reached a fever pitch to the delight of nearly one thousand spectators gathered on the North Avenue Bridge and both banks of the river.
+Ice company employees tried various obstructions to block the little steamer, including stringing a line of roped-together rowboats across the river and protecting the edges of the ice fields with wooden beams, but nothing seemed to stop the Julius Goll.
 A squad of police marched onto the ice to prevent an all-out brawl between the crew of the boat and ice company employees.

 “About 200 Poles,” the Journal breathlessly reported, “whose livelihood depends on the harvesting of the ice, are becoming aroused over the work of the Goll.
 Some of the representatives of the ice company fear that they are liable to become vicious over the matter and then they will take the affair into their own hands.”